GlobetrotterTravel/GlobetrotterTravel.github.io/Docs/Iris/index.md

 When an `entity's` `definition` is instantiated, the `instance` automatically gets further `instances` of the `definition's`:

 * **facet package**
-* **field package**, including any facet schemas attached to the field's type
+* **field package**, including any facet schemas attached to the field's definition
-* **hybrid list package**, including any facet schemas attached to the hybrid list's type
+* **hybrid list package**, including any facet schemas attached to the hybrid list's definition
-* **entitlements package**, including any facet schemas attached to the entitlement's type
+* **entitlements package**, including any facet schemas attached to the entitlement's definition
-* **assets package**, including any facet schemas attached to the asset's type
+* **assets package**, including any facet schemas attached to the asset's definition